-Our gross sales to customers outside of the United States were approximately 31% and 28% of consolidated gross sales for the years ended December 31, 2018 and 2017, respectively.
+Our gross sales to customers outside of the United States were approximately 33% and 31% of consolidated gross sales for the years ended December 31, 2019 and 2018, respectively.
 Our growth strategy includes expanding our international business.
 As a result, we are subject to risks from changes in foreign currency exchange rates.
-During the year ended December 31, 2018, we entered into forward currency exchange contracts with financial institutions to create an economic hedge to specifically manage a portion of the foreign exchange risk exposure associated with certain consolidated subsidiaries' non-functional currency denominated assets and liabilities.
-All foreign currency exchange contracts entered into by us as of December 31, 2018 have terms of three months or less.
+During the year ended December 31, 2019, we entered into forward currency exchange contracts with financial institutions to create an economic hedge to specifically manage a portion of the foreign exchange risk exposure associated with certain consolidated subsidiaries' non-functional currency denominated assets and liabilities.
+All foreign currency exchange contracts entered into by us as of December 31, 2019 have terms of three months or less.
 We do not enter into forward currency exchange contracts for speculation or trading purposes.

 We have not designated our foreign currency exchange contracts as hedge transactions under FASB ASC 815.
-Therefore, gains and losses on our foreign currency exchange contracts are recognized in other expense, net, in the consolidated statements of income, and are largely offset by the changes in the fair value of the underlying economically hedged item.
-We do not consider the potential loss resulting from a hypothetical 10% adverse change in quoted foreign currency exchange rates as of December 31, 2018 to be significant.
+Therefore, gains and losses on our foreign currency exchange contracts are recognized in other income, net, in the consolidated statements of income, and are largely offset by the changes in the fair value of the underlying economically hedged item.
+We do not consider the potential loss resulting from a hypothetical 10% adverse change in quoted foreign currency exchange rates as of December 31, 2019 to be significant.

-As of December 31, 2018, we had \$637.5 million in cash and cash equivalents and \$320.7 million in short-term investments including certificates of deposit, commercial paper, U.S. government agency securities, U.S. treasuries, variable rate demand notes and municipal securities (which may have an auction reset feature).
+As of December 31, 2019, we had \$798.0 million in cash and cash equivalents and \$546.0 million in short-term and long-term investments including certificates of deposit, commercial paper, U.S. government agency securities, U.S. treasuries, variable rate demand notes and municipal securities (which may have an auction reset feature).
 Certain of these investments are subject to general credit, liquidity, market and interest rate risks.